-Business drivers for industrial digitalization
+Business drivers for industrial digitalisation

 Creating value through smart connected manufacturing involves establishing ecosystems of connected products and services to transform operations, value chains and customer experiences.
-This typically means modernizing and extending the digital platform to facilitate collaboration with internal and external partners, suppliers, customers and other entities in the ecosystem, and automating processes.
+This typically means modernising and extending the digital platform to facilitate collaboration with internal and external partners, suppliers, customers and other entities in the ecosystem, and automating processes.

 - New revenue streams.
-Advanced, customized products combined with connected after-sales services — or even a full subscription-based services approach — attract new customer groups, enhance customer experiences, improve competitive differentiation and drive new sources of revenue.
+Advanced, customised products combined with connected after-sales services — or even a full subscription-based services approach — attract new customer groups, enhance customer experiences, improve competitive differentiation and drive new sources of revenue.

 - Improved customer experiences.
 Customer experience has become the ultimate battleground for many companies and brands.
-Integrating customer data across silos and understanding customers by using machine learning are enabling highly personalized interactions and making it possible to deliver accurately focused, proactive customer services, such as “next best offer,” to drive loyalty.
+Integrating customer data across silos and understanding customers by using machine learning are enabling highly personalised interactions and making it possible to deliver accurately focused, proactive customer services, such as “next best offer,” to drive loyalty.